webiny/benchmark/README.md

 ### Benchmark 1: Page Builder - page delivery

 The first benchmark focuses on the performance of the Webiny Page Builder app.
-In particular, how fast it can deliver a page to an end user, and how does it handle with the increased number of users requesting that page.
+In particular, how fast it can deliver a page to an end user.

 The page that's used for the test is the default homepage that gets shipped with every Page Builder installation.
 So it's not your sample hello world page, but it's actual representation of a page you might use in production.
 In the test we're downloading only the HTML of the page, but not the linked assets like images, JS, and CSS.